sashinpivotal/dsa-java-review-doc/README.md

 - Is it mandatory to use *@Override* annotation onto an "overriding method"?
 - If not, why is the usage of it still recommended?
+- What is the difference between "overriding" vs.
+  "overloading" in Java code?

 ## Lab Step 4 - Abstract class (20 minutes)

+In this step, you are going to convert *Employee* class into an abstract class making some methods of the class abstract methods.

 ### Concepts that are exercised